kamilrybacki/ServeMyKind/README.md

 This Ansible playbook is designed to deploy a local Kind cluster with NGINX ingress controller and DNS configuration which allows to resolve the services by their FQDNs from the perspective of the host machine.

+The resulting cluster is intended to be used for development and testing purposes, where the user can deploy applications and services and access them via the host machine's browser, similar to a production environment where services are accessed via a domain name.

+Everything happens *automagically*, 🧙‍♂️ - the **cluster-specific** root CA is generated, attached to KinD nodes operating on the dedicated subnet, ingress configuration is applied, and DNS is configured on the host machine.

+You can literally name Your cluster `my.k00bernetes` and access it via `https://<service>.my.k00bernetes`! 🚀

 ## Requirements

-Tasks defined in this playbook **require sudo privileges** to be executed.
+Tasks defined in this playbook **require sudo privileges** within the shell environment in which they are executed.

 For Ansible: